mtslee/mtslee.github.io/README.md

 # About Me
 I graduated from the University of California, Davis with a double major in Applied Statistics and Economics.
 As an avid basketball fan, I grew up fascinated by simple statistics such as Win-Loss record or Strength of Schedule.
 This interest led me to pursue my major where I could learn more about how people incorporate data into decision making.
 After graduation, I will be working in San Francisco as a Risk & Compliance Consultant.

 I hope to one day build a career in Data Science and potentially work with the NBA.
 My specific areas of interest are Predictive Analytics and understanding how travel patterns influence energy and fatique.
+I have experience with Data Analysis particularly with R and Python, and have some exposure with SQL.

 # Explore my work!
 ## STA 141B - Data & Web Technologies for Data Analysis